solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 <Callout type="info">

-The `idempotent` flag is used to specify whether the transaction should fail if the specified key does not exist on the account.
+The `idempotent` flag is used to specify whether the transaction should fail if the key does not exist on the account.
 If the idempotent flag is set to `true`, then the instruction will not error if the key does not exist.

 </Callout>